hemantksingh/messup-learn/fundamentals/web and apis/REST.md

-# What is REST
+# REST

 We think of resources as something the server sends to the client.
 The server sends a representation of the state of a resource.
 The client sends a representation that it would like the resource to have.
 This is **representational state transfer**.

-* Resources have identity - can be identified by a URI (Universal resource Identifier).
+* Resources have identity - can be identified by a URI (Uniform Resource Identifier).
 * Resources have representations, renditions of their state in one or more formats.
 The representation could be XML, JSON document, HTML form’s post data or some binary format.
 * Communication is stateless - can interact with each Resource independent of other requests.
 * Common Interface -  If you are using HTTP, utilize HTTP features (HTTP verbs, status codes, headers ) whenever possible, instead of inventing conventions.